mgbckr/mixedtrails-paper/README.md

 This repository contains the code used to produce the results from the following paper:

->Martin Becker, Florian Lemmerich, Philipp Singer, Markus Strohmaier, Andreas Hotho<br />
+>Martin Becker, Florian Lemmerich, Philipp Singer, Markus Strohmaier, Andreas Hotho
-**MixedTrails: Bayesian Hypotheses Comparison on Heterogeneous Sequential Data**<br />
+**MixedTrails: Bayesian Hypotheses Comparison on Heterogeneous Sequential Data**
 [Preprint available on ArXiv](https://arxiv.org/abs/1612.07612).

 The experiments are conducted on